Design meets the future in Estonian Anna Talvi’s ingenious range of microgravity-wear, which has been designed with a Mars mission in mind.

 The optimal set of microgravity-wear includes as much and as little as an astronaut needs to sustain in space.
 Talvi has also designed workout wear (T-shirts and shorts) and daily wear for different purposes, using textiles developed with space travel in mind.

 The entire range is informed by the enormous changes that human physiology and psychology undergo in a microgravity environment.

 The former equestrian athlete says design thinking and a human-centred approach from the outset made it easier for her to conceptualise and complete the project.

 Photo credit: Ottilie Landmark.

-Anna Talvi is one of the young global graduates selected to attend #DI2020.
-Design Indaba curates the selection of global graduates with the heads of more than 40 design institutes and colleges (and beyond) around the world.
-The selection has been guided by the United Nations’ sustainable development goals.
-Each change-maker must demonstrate social or environmental impact, engagement with global challenges, project feasibility, and/or an exceptionally high level of innovation.
+Anna Talvi is part of the Global Graduates class of 2020.
+Design Indaba curates the selection of global graduates together with the heads of more than 40 design institutes and colleges (and beyond) around the world.
+Global Gradautes are selected on the basis of their working being a change-maker, demonstrating social or environmental impact, engagement with global challenges, project feasibility, and/or an exceptionally high level of innovation.